Julius Beethoven Da Vinci

 - Illuminatus! co-author Robert Anton Wilson later went on to pen an introduction to the Principia Discordia claiming that the book's author was actually a "time-travelling anthropologist from the 23rd Century," who "has visited Earth many times in the past, using such cover-identities as Zeno of Elias, Emperor Norton, Count Cagliostro, Guilliame of Aquaitaine, etc."

-- In his longest work "The Case of Charles Dexter Ward", H. P. Lovecraft writes about a necromancer by the name of Joseph Curwen, who along with at least two other members of his cabal is seemingly unaffected by age.
-One of his confederates, who lived in Salem (during that time, you know what I'm talking about) moved away then returned, masquerading as his own son at Curwen's urging.
-Curwen himself, doesn't bother with this trick.
+- In his longest work "The Case Of Charles Dexter Ward", HP Lovecraft writes about a necromancer by the name of Joseph Curwen, who along with at least two other members of his cabal, is seemingly unaffected by age.
+One of his confederates, who lived in Salem (during the infamous witch trials), moved away then returned, masquerading as his own son at Curwen's urging.
+Curwen himself doesn't bother with this trick.
 They both get found out eventually, and both escape, in one form or another, from those determined to do them harm.

 - In David Gemmell's ancient Greek adventure, The Lion of Macedon, the philosopher Aristotle is revealed to be a time traveling Magus.
 At the end of that book's sequel, Dark Prince, it is all but overtly stated that he is Leonardo da Vinci.